 45 Lispenard Street Unit 1W

 October 21 – 28 | 10am – 6pm

 The Untitled Magazine presented “The ‘F’ Word: Feminism in Art” A group show of 20 female contemporary artists at The Untitled Space in New York City from October 20 – 28th, 2015.
 Curated by gallery director Indira Cesarine and Denise Krimershmoys of Vohn Gallery, the exhibit featured a wide array of mediums, including painting, sculpture, photography, printmaking, and embroidery.
 Each artist individually addresses concepts revolving around feminism with works that either challenge gender stereotypes or embrace female empowerment, with literal or metaphorical visual language.
 Featured artists include: Annika Connor, Anya Rubin, Christina Kruse, Coco Dolle, CocoRosie, Elektra KB, Ellen Jong, Frances Goodman, Hye Rim Lee, Indira Cesarine, Jennifer Caviola aka Cake, Jessica Lichtenstein, Langdon Graves, Mari Kim, Natalie White, Robyn Hasty, Sophia Wallace, Tatyana Murray, Vexta, and Zana Briski.

-Indira’s intaglio, Multifaceted, 1993, was featured in the exhibit, and is part of a larger series of intaglio prints the artist created in the early 1990’s, which has previously never been exhibited.
+Indira’s intaglio, Multifaceted, 1993, was featured in the exhibit, and is part of a larger series of intaglio prints titled The Sappho Series that the artist created in the early 1990’s, which has previously never been exhibited.

 Artist Bio for Exhibit: